 |Compatible with Apple Pay||Not compatible with Apple Pay|

-How to add your card details to the Wallet app and set up Apple Pay
+How to add your credit card to Apple Wallet and set up Apple Pay

 Before you can start using the app, you'll need to store your eligible card details in the Wallet app.

-- Tap "Next".
+- Confirm details.
+Check the details have been scanned incorrectly.
+Then tap "Next".
 Your bank will then verify your information to determine whether or not your card is compatible with Apple Pay.
 You may be asked to provide more details to verify your card.
-When you have the required information, go back to "Settings", then "Wallet & Apple Pay" and tap your card.

-- Wait for verification from your bank, then tap "Next".
+- Tap "Next".
 You can now start using Apple Pay at participating outlets.
+You should also see the option to pair with Apple Watch.

 Is Apple Pay safe to use?